cauabernardino/Data-Science-By-John-Hopkins/01 - Data Scientist Tools/Lesson 06.md

 **Confounder**: An extraneous variable that may affect the relationship between the dependent and independent variables.

-**Control group**: A group of experimental subjects that are _not_ manipulated.
+**Control group**: A group of experimental subjects that have controlled characteristics and are _not_ manipulated.

 When you are designing an experiment, you have to decide which variables will be measured, and which will manipulated.
 Additionally, it must be developed a **hypothesis**, essentially a guess of the relationship between the variables and the outcome of your experiment.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwMDkxMjU3OCwtMzI0MjUyNjk0LC01Mj
+eyJoaXN0b3J5IjpbMTg3MjYwMzEyNywtMzI0MjUyNjk0LC01Mj
 g2MzUwMDJdfQ==
 -->